 Windows 10 gives us a few options to fight an irksome driver.
 First, we can try to simply roll it back to the last good configuration.
 Right-click the Start button, select Device Manager, and right-click your sound driver, select Properties, and browse to the Driver tab.
 Press the Roll Back Driver option if available, and Windows 10 will begin the process.

 If like the above image you have no option to roll the driver back, you’ll need to either Update or Reinstall the driver.
 As we’re dealing with audio driver issues, go for a reinstall.
 This will remove the offending driver during the process, and give your system a nice clean one instead.

 Before proceeding with the uninstall, ensure you have the new manufacturer version of the driver.
 You’ll be able to download them directly from the hardware issuer’s website, or in some cases, via a third-party supplier.

 In the same Properties tab you should note the final option: Uninstall.
 Click this, and you’ll meet the Confirm Device Uninstall window.
 Depending on the driver issuer, this window may also contain an option to Delete the driver software for this device.
-If this is the case, make sure it is checked and press OK.
+If this is the case, check the box and press OK.

-Once the drivers have been wiped, restart your system, and install the new driver.
+Once you wipe the drivers, restart your system, and install the new driver.

-We have previously written about how you can Stop Automatic Driver Updates and generally run the rule over the somewhat unruly Windows 10 automatic update system.
+We have previously written about how you can better manage Windows 10 updates and generally run the rule over the at times unruly Windows 10 automatic update system.